Coding stripes are colored bars displayed alongside source or node content that allow you to see how the content is coded.

 The way that coding stripes work varies slightly in the different source types.

 For most source types, coding stripes are displayed in a pane to the right of the source content.
-For audio and video sources, coding stripes are displayed below the timeline and to the right of the transcript.
+For audio and video sources, coding stripes are displayed below the timeline.

 Sometimes, you will need to use coding stripes together with highlighting to see exactly which content is coded at the node represented by the coding stripe.
 To highlight the coded content, right-click the coding stripe and then click Highlight Coding.